 I’ve been there, figuratively and literally.
 I’ve felt that void calling more than I’d care to admit.

 I’m not afraid of heights at all.
 My favorite hobby as a kid was climbing trees.
 And I mean really climbing trees, like fifty feet or more in the air.
 I liked to get all the way up and sway in the breeze.
 I fell a couple of times on the way down (the hardest part was climbing down), but it never scared me off.
 In fact, my job as a kid was to clean and repair the roof.
 My mom is deathly afraid of heights.
 She couldn’t even watch me be up there.
-She could stand to be in the house either since she’d hear my footsteps on the roof and panic.
+She couldn’t stand to be in the house either since she’d hear my footsteps on the roof and panic.
 She had to leave the house altogether whenever I cleaned or repaired the roof.
 She called me fearless and I pretty much was.

 It’s still my job to clean the roof whenever I go home to visit, but now, I’m a little more cautious than I used to be.
 I don’t quite go as close to the edge as I once did.
 I know what real pain feels like, plus, I don’t have health insurance.